CertiCoq/certicoq/README.md

 ## Documentation

-The [CertiCoq Wiki](https://github.com/PrincetonUniversity/certicoq/wiki) has instructions for using the [CertiCoq plugin](https://github.com/PrincetonUniversity/certicoq/wiki/The-CertiCoq-plugin) to compile Gallina to C and interfacing and compiling the generated C code.
+The [CertiCoq Wiki](https://github.com/PrincetonUniversity/certicoq/wiki) has instructions for using the [CertiCoq plugin](https://github.com/PrincetonUniversity/certicoq/wiki/The-CertiCoq-plugin) to compile Gallina to C and interfacing with the generated C code.

 You can also find some demos [here](https://github.com/PrincetonUniversity/certicoq/blob/master/benchmarks/tests.v) and [here](https://github.com/PrincetonUniversity/certicoq/blob/master/benchmarks/axioms/tests.v).